UpperManglement/ED-PowerPlay-Material-Script/README.md

 # ED PowerPlay Material Script/Macro (ED PowerPlay clicker.ahk)
+# ----- NOTICE: This script is no longer being maintained, and probably doesn't work any more with PowerPlay 2.0! -----
 An AutoHotkey script designed to automate clicking through purchases of PowerPlay materials in Elite Dangerous.
 Great if you like avoiding carpal tunnel and/or general boredom while loading up your Type 9 on PowerPlay mats 10 at a time.
 Obviously, you need enough credits to purchase your desired materials over and over again.
 This macro does not cheat/hack in credits or cargo or anything like that.
 All it does is click in-game menu buttons for you

 ## Versions